 Do I need to get the wheels alighted after replacing a tie rod on a VW?

 Yes.
-Replacing the tie rod changes the toe-in / toe-out, which means that the front end will need to be aligned.
+Replacing the tie rod changes the toe-in / toe-out, which means the front end must be aligned.

 Do I need front-end alignment if my vehicle won’t pull to the side?

 Yes.
-Even if your vehicle doesn't pull after you replace the tie rod, it is strongly recommended to get the front-end alignment done.
-Toe-in/out may be out of spec and can lead to premature tire wear.
+Even if your vehicle doesn’t pull after you replace the tie rod, it is strongly recommended to get the front-end alignment done.
+Toe-in/out may be out of spec, leading to premature tire wear.